 A Help Card is available for eCert countries and certificate formats.
 This highlights any country-specific formatting requirements.

 The International Plant Protection Convention (IPPC) has established a global IPPC ePhyto Hub.
 Any countries connected to the Hub can exchange certificates through this centralised system.
-Work is in progress to establish a connection with the global IPPC ePhyto Hub in 2019.
+Work is in progress to establish a connection with the global IPPC ePhyto Hub.

 Lodging import declarations with eCert

-When lodging import declarations, brokers and importers need to accurately enter government certificate details in third party software or the ICS.
+When lodging import declarations, brokers and importers need to accurately enter government certificate details in third party software or the ICS in accordance with the

 Information must be entered in both: